This page is part of our blog and contains a troubleshooting guide for flat roofs that are leaking and are in need of repair.

 The reason why squirrels chew lead isn’t entirely clear.
 Some say it’s because they are attracted to the sweet taste while others suggest it’s because they need to sharpen their teeth.

-Whatever the reason, the use of lead should be minimised if the property is located near to woodland.
+Whatever the reason, the use of lead should be minimised if the property is located near woodland.

 Further reading and photos can be found on this university website.